RqbMedi/rqbmedi.github.io/_pages/about.md

 Hello ! **I am hiring Postdocs, Ph.D.
 Students, and Ph.D.
 Interns**.
 Please email the following:

 1. Curriculum Vitae and Transcripts,
-2. Briefly, why do you want to pursue a Postdoc training, Ph.D.
+2. Briefly, why do you want to pursue a Postdoc, Ph.D.
 Program, or Ph.D.
 Internship?
 3. Briefly, why do you want to work with me?
 4. Briefly, what is your career plan, e.g., Academia or Industry?